Who Made The New Kia Stonic Angry?

 You probably literally never think about the Kia Stonic.
 It’s our job to write about cars, and we never think about it.
 Among a sea of worthy but entirely unremarkable small crossovers, it’s certainly one of them.

-Anyway, should you need a reminder, however brief, that the Stonic – which has somehow been on sale for eight years without anyone realising – has been given a major facelift to bring it in line with Kia’s beefy new family look.
+Anyway, should you need a reminder, however brief, that the Stonic – which has somehow been on sale for eight years without anyone realising – exists, it's has been given a major facelift to bring it in line with Kia’s beefy new family look.

 Kia Stonic - side